 Let’s start with a brief look at your current state.
-You’re jet-lagged which has effected you in more ways than most people are aware.
+You’re jet-lagged, which has affected you in more ways than most people are aware.
 You’re dehydrated from the travel.
 Your body is stiff from travel.
 You likely haven’t eaten very well since you left your home country.
 Your brain is scattered.
 And you’re now having a bit of sensory overload with the radically different culture you now find yourself in.

 So now that we’ve got a better idea of where you’re at, what does that mean for your training?
 And more specifically…